Tipser/slate/source/includes/_tipser-sdk.md

 ```

-Option 2: After Elements/SDK initialization with `setPosData(posData: string)` function (useful for the data, that is not yet available at the time of initialization):
+Option 2: After Elements/SDK initialization with `setPosData(posData: string)` function (useful for the data that is not yet available at the time of initialization):

 ```javascript
 tipserSdk.setPosData(JSON.stringify({sessionId: "5fa01be88b51", userId: "5fa01bfd3be2"}));